-- The Labuan insurance broking company must maintain a registered office in Labuan and have at least one resident secretary.
+- The Labuan insurance broking company must maintain a registered and management office in Labuan and have at least one resident secretary.

-- A Labuan insurance broking company can appoint a licensed Labuan insurance manager to handle its administration functions and work with the insurance manager to meet its requirements of a management office in Labuan and minimum 2 (two) full time employees in Labuan.
+- A Labuan insurance broking company can appoint a licensed Labuan insurance manager to handle its administration functions and work with the insurance manager to meet its requirements of a management office in Labuan and work with the 2 full time employees in Labuan.